-As for the cards themselves, well that’s were the attraction of these two packs lies.
-Each card featured a graphic illustration of a monster and the artist clearly wasn’t afraid to depict blood and gore (check out The Fiend below).
+As for the illustrations on the cards themselves, well that’s where the main attraction of these two packs lies.
+Each card featured a graphic drawing of a monster and the artist clearly wasn’t afraid to depict blood and gore (check out The Fiend below).
 The art style of these cards splits collectors almost down the middle (pun intended), with as many championing the artwork as despising it.
 Personally I’m a great fan of the illustrations and they still hold a certain creepy fascination for me.
 I’ve scoured the internet from one end to the other trying to discover the identity of the artist but to no avail, which is surprising when you consider the amount of truly useless information on the web.
 (One site I visited did posit the theory that Stylophone spokesman Rolf Harris could have been the artist!
 I’m taking that with a Frankenstein-sized pinch of salt).

 Whomever the artist (and I suspect he or she was a freelancer as all the other Top Trump cards from that time featured photography) they clearly weren’t afraid to borrow from existing sources.
 And by borrow I mean flat-out steal.
 Many of the images will be instantly familiar to even the most casual of horror and science fiction fans: The Alien Creature is actually a Morlock from The Time Machine (1960); the Creature from Outer Space is the Metaluna Mutant from This Island Earth (1955); The Creature from the Black Lagoon is pinched, unsurprisingly, from the 1954 film of the same name and both the Fire Demon and Venusian Death Cell are cribbed from episodes of Doctor Who.
 I haven’t listed all the sources, but you get the idea.
 How Dubreq, and later Waddingtons, got away with such obvious copyright infringement is beyond me but I tip my hat to their sheer chutzpah.